have noticed as well…

 We selected these models based on analysis of expert reviews from around the web, user feedback on sites like Amazon, forum comments on our site, social media discussions, and more.

-We compared the things most people consider when purchasing a basic mobile.
+We compared the things most people consider when purchasing a basic phone.

 In short, we did the research — so you don’t have to .